gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 1. After the indexing has completed, enable **Search with Elasticsearch enabled** in **Admin Area > Settings > General > Advanced Search** and click **Save changes**.

+NOTE:
+When your Elasticsearch cluster is down while Elasticsearch is enabled, you might have problems updating documents such as issues because your instance queues a job to index the change, but cannot find a valid Elasticsearch cluster.

 ### Advanced Search configuration